OlalKeith/jumo-scripting-technical-challenge/README.md

 # jumo-scripting-technical-challenge
 This is a scripting challenge using Bash.

+- > As a POC(Proof of concept) , download the files and execute using chmod +x command on your linux terminal.

 ##### 1. Create a script that determines the OS version.
 The script should then create a file task1.txt in the temporary directory (C:\Temp or tmp).
 The script should finally write the OS version into the file task1.txt.
 - > First I created a folder and named it 'Jumotechnicalchallenge' :